cmuartfab/statuevision/Unity/README.md

 2. Go to google drive and download the corresponding binaries folder: https://drive.google.com/file/d/0B9xrGq3470WfTUhNZU5VNFd2Zkk/view?usp=sharing

-3. Move the contents of the binaries folder into the standard assets folder of the Unity project.
+3. Move the contents of the binaries folder into "Standard Assets/Models/"

 To import additional models into the project, follow these steps:

 1. Open "Template.unity" scene.
 M

-2. Place the folder containing the statue model into the assets folder of the Unity project.
-Somewhere like a models folder.
+2. Place the folder containing the statue model into "Standard Assets/Models/".

 3. The statue should import into the project automatically, but if it doesn't, just right-click on the folder and click "Reimport".